 I have 40+ Open Source projects.
 Check them out at orsinium.dev/projects.html.

 I'm in love with Go.
 It has quite a different philosophy rather than Python, and it's great.
-I've started to use it about a year ago but already have a few projects.
+I've started to use it about 2 years ago but already have a few projects.

 It is my first web programming language.
 I know it well, can read a code, understand what's going on.
 And explain why PHP is bad.